-Disciples Volunteering is supporting early response efforts in Texas across the Harvey-impact area and planning for the long-term.
+Disciples Volunteering is supporting recovery efforts in Texas across Hurricane Harvey’s impact area with plans to have a presence for the next several years.
 It is difficult to overstate the size and scope of this disaster.
 Impacted communities stretch for over 300 miles.
-Nearly 900,000 households have registered for federal assistance.
-Disciples response will be fluid for the foreseeable future; however, because so many people are interested in helping now and in the long-term, the following are ways that you and your church can serve in the recovery efforts.
+Nearly 900,000 households registered for federal assistance.

 Housing will be as with past mission stations.
 Sleeping space is provided in a local congregation, you will be required to bring your own air mattress and bedding.
 Kitchen space will be made available for groups to prepare their own meals.
-Showers will be on site or nearby.
+Showers will be on site.

 Mission teams with youth must have at least 1 adult for every 5 youth.
-Because we do not know who our long-term partners will be, we cannot accept registration for youth under the age of 14.
-It is also possible that younger youth may have to work on different (possibly non-disaster) work sites.
+We cannot accept registration for youth under the age of 14.
+Some recovery work is restricted, by our partners, to youth 16 and above, so it is possible that younger youth may have to work on different (non-disaster) work sites.
 If the ambiguity around this reality gives you pause, know that mission partners in Missouri, West Virginia, and Florida are all willing to discuss the possibilities for mixed-age groups (none can receive a middle school only team, but they have some flexibility).
 You can read about those opportunities here.

-WE ANTICIPATE THAT Costs for participating will be like past responses: $25 /person is due to Disciples Home Missions in advance of your trip.
-An additional $50 / person is suggested as the appropriate donation to your host church.
-In addition, groups that can bring funds to offset the cost of materials used during your week will enable our resources to stretch farther and the recovery to reach more people – a donation of $1,000 / group is suggested.
-As Partnerships are still coming together, it may be that a material fee is required.
-As soon as these details are known, we will communicate them to registered groups.
-If you have any question about this, please contact Josh directly.
+Costs for participating are like past responses: $25 /person is due to Disciples Home Missions in advance of your trip as a non-refundable deposit to confirm your registration.
+An additional $50 / person is the appropriate donation to your host church.
+In addition, groups that can bring funds to offset the cost of materials used during your week will enable our resources to stretch farther and the recovery to reach more people.
+A donation of $1,000 / group is suggested and can be sent ahead of time to Disciples Home Missions or brought on-site.
+If you have any questions about this, please contact Josh directly.

-To reserve a week at a Harvey-response Texas Mission Station, please fill out the form here.
+To reserve a week at the Texas Mission Station and assist with recovery from Hurricane Harvey, please fill out the form here.